brianorwhatever/blockchain/Notes/cryptoeconomics/markets.md

 Golem will attempt to create a market for computation whereby computers can offer up their resources for a price and buyers (users of that computation) can purchase it.

-Anywhere some kind of market exists cryptocurrencies may find application, and markets are everywhere.
+Anywhere some kind of market exists cryptocurrencies may be able to bolster/redefine them.
+They will likely also ena ble entirely new markets to emerge.

 ## Conceptualisation

 Typically one good/service is not exchanged directly for another, rather they are exchanged for money.
-So money is the **medium of exchange** for a market.
+So money, in whatever form, is the **medium of exchange** for a market.
 Money allows the market to fluidly operate.

-Markets are **decentralised, resource allocating systems**.
+Markets are meritorious, **decentralised, resource allocating systems**.

 ### Decentralisation